Real-World Evaluation of two Cooperative Intersection Management Approaches: Introduction

-In the current work, we build upon this approach and investigate the potential of cooperative maneuver planning, as illustrated in Fig.~\ref{fig:intro}.
-By planning such maneuvers on a centralized instance, like an edge server, CAVs can be instructed to explicitly deviate from priority rules to reach peak efficiency.
-Urban automotive traffic will not be fully automated in the near future.
-Instead, mixed traffic, i.e., the simultaneous use of roads by both human-driven vehicles (HDVs) and AVs, will be prevalent.
-Therefore, any cooperative planner must consider HDVs that cannot be directly influenced and behave according to the priority rules.
-We present two approaches to cooperative maneuver planning, one of which leverages a fast long-term multi-scenario prediction to derive an optimal maneuver, based on~\cite{mertens2022cooperative}.
+Connectivity between vehicles can also be used for the coordination of maneuvers to increase traffic efficiency and safety.
+In the current work, we integrate and evaluate two cooperative crossing maneuver planners, as illustrated in Fig.~\ref{fig:intro}.
+The cooperative maneuvers are planned on a centralized edge server, which instructs CAVs to explicitly deviate from priority rules to reach peak efficiency.
+As urban automotive traffic will not be fully automated in the near future, mixed traffic, i.e., the simultaneous use of roads by both human-driven vehicles (HDVs) and CAVs, will be prevalent.
+Therefore, any real-world cooperative planner must consider HDVs that cannot be directly influenced and behave according to the priority rules.
+We compare two approaches to cooperative maneuver planning, one of which leverages a multi-scenario prediction to derive an optimal maneuver, based on~\cite{mertens2022cooperative}.
 The second approach employs reinforcement learning (RL) to train a graph neural network (GNN) policy for cooperative maneuver planning~\cite{klimke2023automatic}.

-The execution of the cooperative maneuvers in both cases is based on the coordination protocol proposed in~\cite{mertens2021extended}.
-In principle, also connected vehicles (CVs) that are driven by a human can be included in the maneuver coordination scheme.
-Such an application is not in focus for this paper, though.
-The core contribution of the present work is twofold: \begin{itemize} \item Statistical analysis and comparison of both approaches in a new holistic simulation framework for fully automated and mixed traffic; \item Demonstration of the real-world applicability of both approaches using three prototypical CAVs. \end{itemize}
+Our methods are designed for urban intersections with one lane per crossing direction.
+Larger intersections are beyond the scope of this paper, as they are typically managed by traffic lights and require a different cooperative planning paradigm.